Crystal Palace star Zaha calls out racist abuse ahead of Aston Villa game | Goal.com

 Zaha also posted screenshots of abuse received on numerous accounts on social media.

-Meanwhile, the club has reacted to the unfortunate incident via their Twitter handle.
+Meanwhile, the club has reacted to the incident via their Twitter handle.

-This is an absolute disgrace and should not be happening.— Crystal Palace F.C. (@CPFC) July 12, 2020

-We stand with you, Wilf, and anyone else who has to suffer such horrific abuse.#CPFC https://t.co/9zXzm21JO5

 “This is an absolute disgrace and should not be happening.
 We stand with you, Wilf, and anyone else who has to suffer such horrific abuse,” Palace tweeted.